 When we say data accessibility, we mean removing the barriers that keep you from leveraging the data in your databases to its fullest.
 Great software solutions or enterprises that support enhanced data access can empower anyone — in any role or industry — to rely on their data as a single source of truth.
 This enables them to derive critical insights and make informed decisions in their daily tasks.

 In today’s digital world, the abundance of valuable data presents both an opportunity to get ahead, and a hurdle to overcome.

-For example, building a custom report that pulls in data from several tables in a database can only be completed by a team member who knows how to query a database using SQL or another specialized query language.
-Once they’ve surfaced the requested data, that person might format the report into something more digestible for the intended audience or pass that duty along to another team member.
+More often than not, the level of data accessibility leaves something to be desired.
+The depth of analysis you can gain with these tools tends to make using it more and more complicated the more insights you seek.
+For example, let’s say you want to build a custom report that pulls in data from several tables in a database.
+Only a team member who knows how to query a database using SQL or another specialized query language can complete this kind of task.
+Once they’ve found the requested data, that person might format the report into something more digestible for the intended audience or hand that duty to another team member.